ResourceDataInc/Centroid/python/README.md

 #### Config(json)

-Alternatively you can create an instance of `Config` by passing a JSON string to the `Config` constructor.
+Alternatively, you can create an instance of `Config` by passing a JSON string to the `Config` constructor.

 ```py
 # from_string.py